Orange Collective

 Competitive landscape

-Each category has a structural limitation — sales motion, source model, or stack depth.
-Autumn's OSS + dashboard + Stripe-as-rail stance is the answer to all three.
+Stripe's ~$1B Metronome acquisition consolidated the top of the market and left the bottom open.[16]
+[17] Each remaining category has a structural limitation — sales motion, source model, or stack depth.
+Autumn's OSS + dashboard + Stripe-as-rail stance is the answer to all of them.

 Closed-source enterprise UBP